Xalgorithms/development-docs/content/thought_experiments/britannia_brewery.md

 `stock` tables are the most relevant.
 If other data is needed, let the team know and they'll make other tables available.

+_This data is exported from their platform using a **very simple** SQL-based procedure.
+It cannot perform complex logic._

 The `customer_history` table enumerates past orders for the user associated with an order: